 Green Mountain Coffee Breakfast Blend

-Green Mountain Coffee’s Breakfast Blend is our top recommendation for best light roast K-Cups.
-This coffee, which comes at a relatively affordable price, is as bright and radiant as the morning sun, living up to its name and reputation as one of Keurig lovers’ favorite breakfast blends.
+Green Mountain Coffee’s Breakfast Blend is a solid option for affordable but tasty light-roast K-Cups.
+This coffee has a bright, pleasant flavor, living up to its name and reputation as one of Keurig lovers’ favorite breakfast blends.

 Caribou Coffee Daybreak Morning Blend

 Caribou Coffee’s Daybreak Morning blend is next up on our list of light roast K-Cup suggestions.
-If you like coffee that’s got a bit of fruity sweetness, floral undertones, and a nutty, caramel finish, this joe could be an excellent addition to your morning routine.
+If you like coffee that’s got a bit of fruity sweetness, a floral aroma, and a nutty, caramel finish, this java could be an excellent addition to your morning routine.

-Pop one of these K-Cup pods into one of the Keurig single-cup brewing systems for a decent caffeine buzz, and while you’re at it, celebrate the fact that these light roast beans are Rainforest Alliance Certified and Orthodox Union Kosher!
+Pop one of these K-Cup pods into one of the Keurig single-cup brewing systems for a decent caffeine buzz.
+While you’re at it, celebrate the fact that these light roast beans are Rainforest Alliance Certified and Orthodox Union Kosher!

 Two Rivers Coffee Light Roast K-Cup Variety Pack